 Assuming that you are not already an expert in your niche, you will have to improve your skills.
 That involves first and foremost reading.

 If you want to be a good writer, you need to be a good reader.

 Read as much as you can in your niche.
 What style do popular authors use?
 How do they structure their content?
-What terms to they use?
+What terms do they use?
 I’m not telling you to copy them!
-But get inspirations.
+But get inspiration.
 See what makes them successful and combine these strategies with your own writing style.

 There are also plenty of blog posts out there, that teach you how to be a better content writer and tricks to improve your skills.

 If you still want to learn more, you could take online courses on content writing.
 This article by Search Engine Journal shows you 8 free courses you can take online.

 You could also join a writing association, like the PWA (Professional Writers Alliance).
 They offer career resources, tools, tutorials and are a great way to connect with others.
 Beware that you usually have to pay a membership fee.